General terms and conditions of sale Madame Brasserie and of the website

 The Publisher will use all reasonable means to provide the User with continuous access to the Website, but certain Functionalities may be subject to varying availability.

-The Publisher cannot be held liable for website unavailability in the event of operations relating to maintenance, testing, security or repair, or of any other nature whatsoever.
+The Publisher may not be held liable for the unavailability of the Website in the event of operations relating to maintenance, testing, security or repair, or of any other nature whatsoever.

 However, the Publisher reserves the right, without prior notice or compensation, to temporarily or permanently close down the Website or access to one or more Functionalities, including in order to perform an update, maintenance operations, or modifications or changes concerning operational methods, servers and hours of accessibility, this list of reasons not being exhaustive.
-The Publisher also reserves the option of suspending, interrupting or bringing a permanent end to any access to all or part of the Website in the event of force majeure, as defined by case law, or any other event beyond its control.
+The Publisher also reserves the right to suspend, interrupt or bring a permanent end to any access to all or part of the Website in the event of force majeure, as defined by case law, or any other event beyond its control.

 The User acknowledges the Publisher’s right to choose and/or change the infrastructure and/or the country where the Website is hosted as it sees fit.